How to Start a Project – with Templates for Microsoft 365

-You need to clearly identify the purpose of the project, define what’s in and out of scope, and select the project management methodology you’ll use to manage the work with your team.
+To start the project, you need to clearly identify its purpose, define what’s in and out of scope, and select the project management methodology you’ll use to manage the work with your team.

 First things first: decide your project goals.